Neural Koopman prior for data assimilation: Experiments on real Sentinel-2 time series

 As our final experiment, we investigate the training of our architecture on an irregular version of the Fontainebleau time series.
 This corresponds to the relatively simple setting mentioned in subsection~\ref{Irregular} since this time series results from a regular sampling from which some observations have been removed because they were not usable.
 We were therefore able to optimise directly on the discrete operator $\mathbf{K}$ rather than on its continuous counterpart $\mathbf{L}$.
 As explained in subsection~\ref{Irregular}, one just has to adapt the prediction, auto-encoding and linearity loss terms by computing them only for time delays for which the groundtruth is available.
 We were able to obtain satisfying results in this way, although the computed model is not as good as when training on interpolated time series.
 This tends to suggest that training our model directly on irregular time series can be a possibility when it is not possible to perform an interpolation as a pre-processing step.

 We found that training on irregular data makes our model more subject to overfitting.
 Indeed, the model is not forced to predict a smooth evolution anymore but only to be able to correctly reconstruct some sparsely located points.
 Therefore, all regularisation terms that we presented in subsection~\ref{Training} are very important to get the most out of this dataset.
 To support this claim, we performed an ablation study in which we tested different loss functions: the complete loss with the 4 terms from equations~\eqref{pred}-\eqref{orth} and 4 versions where one of the terms has been removed.
 For each version of the loss function, we trained models on the Fontainebleau data from 5 different initialisations.
-We then retrieved the mean and standard deviations of the mean squared errors obtained when performing assimilation-forecasting as in subsection~\eqref{forecasting}.
+We then retrieved the mean and standard deviations of the mean squared errors obtained when performing assimilation-forecasting as in subsection~\ref{AssimilationForecasting}.
 The results are presented in table~\ref{AblationStudy}.
 One can see that the final results on the Fontainebleau area largely depend on the model initialisation, yet both the mean and the standard deviation of the MSE are lower when using all loss terms.

 We show qualitative results of the assimilation-forecasting of irregular data using one of our models trained on irregular data with the complete loss function in figure~\ref{fig:Irregular_assimilation_forecasting}.
 We emphasize that the blue curve is only a Cressman interpolation of the groundtruth points and should not be seen as a groundtruth here.
-Our model fits the training points well and, in some way, performs a smoother interpolation between those than the Cressman interpolation that was used to obtain the regularly-sampled data from section~\ref{forecasting}.
+Our model fits the training points well and, in some way, performs a smoother interpolation than the Cressman method that was used to obtain the regularly-sampled data.

 We emphasize that, when tested on the same irregular test data, models trained on interpolated Fontainebleau data have better interpolation performance but lower forecasting performance than models trained on irregular Fontainebleau data.
 Using interpolation as a pre-processing step is not a trivial choice since models trained on these data will learn the interpolation scheme along with the true data.
 However, it can be seen as a form of data augmentation.